KAKANURUYOGASREEDHARREDDY/INAPPROPRIATE-IMAGE-CLASSIFIER-1/README.md

 #          'path_to_image_2': {'safe': PROBABILITY, 'unsafe': PROBABILITY}}
 ```

-# Notes:
-- The current version of NudeDetector is trained on 160,000 entirely auto-labelled (using classification heat maps and
-  various other hybrid techniques) images.
-- The entire data for the classifier is available at https://archive.org/details/NudeNet_classifier_dataset_v1
 - A part of the auto-labelled data (Images are from the classifier dataset above) used to train the base Detector is available at https://github.com/notAI-tech/NudeNet/releases/download/v0/DETECTOR_AUTO_GENERATED_DATA.zip